 Bronze Athena SWAN award

 The Athena SWAN Charter recognises commitment to the advancement of gender equality in academia, including professional and support roles.
-The Department was awarded an Athena SWAN Bronze Award in April 2015, and this was renewed in 2019.
+The Department (now the School of Engineering) was awarded an Athena SWAN Bronze Award in April 2015, and this was renewed in 2019.